karthxk/Homeautomation-HackerEarth/README.md

 # Homeautomation-HackerEarth
+Home Automation Using ESP8266 & Blynk App – IoT
 <pre>
 1 Components Required
-2 Hardware
-2.1 Circuit Diagram
+2 Circuit Diagram
 3 Software
-3.1 Blynk Library Installation
-3.2 Installation and Configuration of Blynk App
-3.3 Programming ESP8266 – Blynk App
-3.3.1 Arduino Code
-3.3.2 Code Explanation
+4 Code Explanation
-4 Working
+5 Working
 </pre>

+Home automation not only refers to reduce human efforts but also energy efficiency and time saving.
+Here we are performing home automation by using ESP8266 – WiFi SoC and Blynk App.

 <pre>
-1.Components Required
+1.<b>Components Required</b>
 ESP8266
 Bulb
 USB Cable